Itchy Roof of Mouth: Causes & How to Make It Stop

 Things That Could Be Causing Your Mouth to Itch

 An itchy roof of the mouth (or palate) is commonly an indicator of a symptom caused by allergies or fungal infections.
 It can be just a small reaction or an indicator of a life-threatening condition.

-- Among the less serious symptoms are a runny nose, sneezes, dry cough, and watery eyes.
+- The less serious symptoms are a runny nose, sneezes, dry cough, and watery eyes.

-- If it’s a stronger reaction, you may notice some hives appearing on your skin.
-Diarrhea, nausea, and vomit are also common at this stage.
+- You may notice some hives appearing on your skin if it’s a stronger reaction.
+Diarrhea, nausea, and vomiting are also common at this stage.

-- If you’re dealing with something life-threatening, most likely, the symptoms will intensify very quickly, and that’s how you know it’s an actual emergency.
+- If you’re dealing with something life-threatening, the symptoms will likely intensify very quickly, and that’s how you know it’s an actual emergency.